lisa-lumos/design-patterns/01-intro.md

   }
 }
 ```
 Previously, we said that we should NOT program to an implementation.
 We will fix it later with other patterns.
-Note that compared with before, we could easily change the behavior at runtime, by adding a setter method in the Duck class:
+Note that compared with before, we could change the behavior at runtime, by adding a setter method in the Duck class:
 ```java
 public void setFlyBehavior(FlyBehavior fb) {
   flyBehavior = fb;